 From the coastlines of Baja California and Bahia de Banderas to the rocky Revillagigedo Islands, the Pacific waters of Mexico offer unforgettable sightings of marine megafauna in February.

-Alongside encounters with dolphins, sharks, and rays, whale watching is the star attraction at this time of year.
+Alongside encounters with dolphins, sharks and rays, whale watching is the star attraction at this time of year.
 From the beach or dedicated boat tours, this is the peak season for spotting several cetacean species: gray whales with calves, sperm whales, and even the rarer and mighty blue whales.
 Listen out underwater for the songs of migrating humpback whales.

-The Pacific Coast of Mexico welcomes diving in any month of the year.
+The Pacific Coast of Mexico welcomes divers in any month of the year.
 However, the arrival of cooler waters (around 66-72°F / 19-22°C) and plankton blooms makes winter the prime time for big pelagics.
 With calmer weather, November to May is also the only season you can book a liveaboard to offshore Socorro.

 Editor’s Recommended Liveaboard: Quino El Guardian